GodsIMiJ1/Flame-Ignition-Event-2025/README.md

 - High-level diagrams

 ### **5. MEDIA/**
 Folders for screenshots and banners documenting the event.
+See `MEDIA/screenshots/` for dated captures from the live thread (individual PNGs and `Screenshots.zip` bundle).

 ---